wttech/gradle-aem-plugin/README.md

 }
 ```

-This feature is specially useful to generate valid *META-INF/properties.xml* file, below is used by plugin by default:
+This feature is especially useful to generate valid *META-INF/properties.xml* file, below is used by plugin by default:

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="no"?>